 Standard technology: Gas cars have been on the road for more than a century, so their technology is well-known by mechanics and drivers.
 They have a better driving range, convenient driving, and are likely to cause most minor problems for long distances.

 Lower initial cost: Gas-powered vehicles often have a lower initial price than electric ones, making them more affordable for many consumers.
 They generally have higher top speed as compared to EVs.
-Generally, the Initial cost of purchasing a vehicle is cheaper.
+Typically, the Initial cost of purchasing a vehicle is cheaper.

 Longer driving range: Gas-powered automobiles often have a more excellent range than electric ones, making them more convenient for lengthy drives and out-of-the-way locations.
 Technological advancements have made them more fuel efficient, thus covering more mileage with a single tank.